-In 2016, Sabana REIT share price fell by 25 percent (even if we exclude the significant drop in Jan 2017 from the rights issue announcement!).
-Now compare that with Keppel DC REIT’s performance over the past year of 18 percent gain.
-Even after getting an 11.8 percent yield from dividends, shareholders of Sabana REIT are still making a loss of 13 percent!
+In 2016, Sabana REIT share price fell by 25% (even if we exclude the significant drop in Jan 2017 from the rights issue announcement!).
+Now compare that with Keppel DC REIT’s performance over the past year of 18% gain.
+Even after getting an 11.8% yield from dividends, shareholders of Sabana REIT are still making a loss of 13%!

-This is in stark contrast to the shareholders of Keppel DC REIT, which made 23.6 percent in 2016.
+This is in stark contrast to the shareholders of Keppel DC REIT, which made 23.6% in 2016.

-As investors, we tend to have selection bias in focusing on REITs that have higher dividend yields and avoid those that have lower yields.
-This selection bias stems from our thinking that the return we get is purely from dividends, which isn’t true!
+As investors, we tend to have selection bias in focusing on REITs with higher dividend yields and avoid those with lower yields.
+This is so as we often think that the return we get is only from dividends, which isn’t true!

 Apart from dividends, we would expect to make capital gains as well.
-So rather than looking at dividend alone, we should instead be looking at the total return that we can generate from the REIT.
+So rather than looking at dividend alone, we should be looking at both dividends and capital gains.

 REITs stand for Real Estate Investment Trust.
-This means that investing in REITs are like investing in real estate, albeit without property cooling measures like ABSD.
-As for any real estate investment, the macro outlook of the economy influences the returns of the investment.
+This means that investing in REITs is like investing in real estate, and you don’t have to worry about property cooling measures like ABSD.
+For any real estate investment, the macro outlook of the economy will affect the return of the investment.
 For REITs, there are five sub-sectors: Office, Retail, Industrial, Hospitality and Healthcare.

-Each sub-sector has a different outlook considering the economics factors affecting them.
+Each sub-sector has a different outlook considering the economic factors affecting them.

 There are still outstanding REITs within each sub-sector.
-However, the opportunity cost of investing in outstanding REITs of sub-sectors with poor macro outlook is still high.
-The capital could be put into better use in sub-sectors that have good growth potential.
+But bear in mind: There is a high opportunity cost of investing in outstanding REITs of sub-sectors with weak macro outlook.
+We can make much better investments if we can allocate our capital into REITs from sub-sectors with better growth potential.